-You can use your private medical insurance or pay for your Appendicectomy (Appendix removal) treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+You can use your private medical insurance or pay for your Appendectomy (Appendix removal) treatment.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield

 - Modern purpose-built hospital opened in December 2017